Is there such a thing as a green metropolis? Taylor, a BA/BFA student and burgeoning urban ecologist, sees green in

 When you graduate with a degree in environmental studies from The New School, you are trained to identify the critical environmental issues that face contemporary cities — and to devise creative and scientifically sound responses by bringing together solutions from the fields of social science, natural science, and design.

 The New School offers two innovative programs of study in Environmental Studies, a Bachelor of Arts (BA) and Bachelor of Science (BS), that are part of the university's suite of interdisciplinary undergraduate programs.
-BA students can concentrate in Urban Ecosystems or Public Policy.
-BS students can concentrate in Urban Ecosystems.
+BA students can concentrate in Urban Ecosystems and Public Policy.
+BS students can concentrate in Urban Ecosystem Design.

 Schools of Public Engagement.
 The main difference between the two programs is that Bachelor of Science students take two extra studio classes (in which they work on closely supervised design projects), complete a design-based capstone project, and can concentrate in sustainable design by taking three design electives.
 If you are interested in policy, you might choose to earn a BA.
 If you are interested in design, you might choose to go for a BS.
 You can decide once you are here.

 Environmental Policy and Sustainability Management offered at The New School.
 A bachelor's-master's degree option is also available.